One was from the head of the Department of Psychology at West Point.

 The Army told me I had two years to earn a masters degree.

-All my Army colleagues had to take a semester of undergraduate make-up courses first.
+All my Army colleagues at Duke had to take a semester of undergraduate make-up courses first.

-I typed and signed my course request card and gave it to the department head.
+I typed and signed my course request card for masters-level courses and gave it to the department head.

 He said, "No one has ever completed a card without counseling before.
 You already know what you want to do."